Stellar nucleosynthesis in the era of large surveys: S-process polluted binaries in GALAH DR4: Introduction

 \section{Introduction}

-About half of the elements heavier than iron are synthesised by the slow neutron capture (s-) process of nucleosynthesis \citep[e.g.][]{Burbidge57, Clayton61, Kappeler11}, and the main astrophysical site where this process occurs is the interiors of Asymptotic Giant Branch (AGB) stars \citep[e.g.][]{Lugaro03long, Karakas10}.
+About half of the elements heavier than iron are synthesised by the slow neutron-capture (s-) process of nucleosynthesis \citep[e.g.][]{Burbidge57, Clayton61, Kappeler11}, and the main astrophysical site where this process occurs is the interior of asymptotic giant branch (AGB) stars \citep[e.g.][]{Lugaro03long, Karakas10}.
 When AGB stars evolve in binary systems, their nucleosynthesis \Ana{products} can be transferred to an unevolved companion during a mass-transfer episode.
 Several families of s-process-enriched objects that are too young to have produced these elements themselves populate the literature on low- to intermediate-mass binary interaction products.

-At slightly subsolar metallicity \citep[\Ana{$-0.5<\rm{[Fe/H]}<0.0$;}][]{deCastro16, Escorza17}, Barium (Ba) stars \citep{BidelmanKeenan51} are the prototypical example of AGB-binary interaction products.
-Their binarity and the white-dwarf nature of their companions are well accepted \citep[e.g.][]{McClure80, McClure84, Udry98, Jorissen98, Bohm-Vitense00, Pourbaix2000, Jorissen19, Escorza19, EscorzaDeRosa23}.
-In the more metal-poor regime, CH stars and CEMP-s stars (Carbon-Enhanced Metal-Poor stars with s-element overabundances) are closely related to Ba stars, and they are often considered as their Population II analogues.
+At slightly subsolar metallicity \citep[\Ana{$-0.5<\rm{[Fe/H]}<0.0$;}][]{deCastro16, Escorza17}, barium (Ba) stars \citep{BidelmanKeenan51} are the prototypical example of AGB-binary interaction products.
+Their binarity and the white dwarf nature of their companions are well accepted \citep[e.g.][]{McClure80, McClure84, Udry98, Jorissen98, Bohm-Vitense00, Pourbaix2000, Jorissen19, Escorza19, EscorzaDeRosa23}.
+In the more metal-poor regime, CH stars and carbon-enhanced metal-poor stars with s-element overabundances (CEMP-s stars) are closely related to Ba stars, and they are often considered as their Population II analogues.
 They show similar s-element overabundances together with strong CH molecular bands \citep[e.g.][]{Keenan42, McClureWoodsworth90, Jorissen16}. \Ana{Moreover, there also exist extrinsic S-type stars, which, like intrinsic S stars, display ZrO and TiO bands.
-However, because they lack technetium, they are understood not to be currently undergoing s-process nucleosynthesis or third dredge-up, and their heavy-element enrichment is attributed to past accretion in a binary system \citep[e.g.][]{IbenRenzini83, Jorissen98, VanEck99, Jorissen19, Shetye18, Shetye20, Shetye21}.} Finally, s-process-polluted stars also appear in clusters among the populations of Blue and Yellow Stragglers \citep[e.g.][]{Milliman15, Nine24} and are thought to have the same binary origin as the other families listed above.
+However, because they lack technetium, they are understood not to be currently undergoing s-process nucleosynthesis or third dredge-up, and their heavy-element enrichment is attributed to past accretion in a binary system \citep[e.g.][]{IbenRenzini83, Jorissen98, VanEck99, Jorissen19, Shetye18, Shetye20, Shetye21}.} Finally, s-process-polluted stars also appear in clusters among the populations of blue and yellow stragglers \citep[e.g.][]{Milliman15, Nine24} and are thought to have the same binary origin as the other families listed above.